csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 **6.3.2 Example Queries**

-We now give domain-relational-calculus queries for the examples that we con- sidered earlier.
+We now give domain-relational-calculus queries for the examples that we considered earlier.
 Note the similarity of these expressions and the corresponding tuple-relational-calculus expressions.

 • Find the instructor _ID_, _name_, _dept name_, and _salary_ for instructors whose salary is greater than $80,000: